Above: Darron circa, 1980

 Investigators discovered that fibers which came from a carpet in Williams residence were found to match ones that were observed on two of the victims.
 Additional fibers from Williams home, vehicles, and his pet dog were observed on some of the other victims of the slayings.
 A witness also reportedly saw Williams holding hands with Nathaniel Cater on the night he is believed to have been killed.

-After Williams was convicted, police closed the cases of the 22 other victims and concluded that Williams also killed them.
+After Williams was convicted, police closed the cases of the twenty two other victims and concluded that Williams also killed them.
 Despite this, there is immense doubt regarding Williams guilt in the cases.
 Many suspect that the Atlanta Child Killer was actually several killers operating independently.
 The Ku Klux Klan has been considered a possibility but nothing has been proven.

 One of the police officers on the task force who arrested Williams even said he didn’t believe Williams had killed anyone.
 Despite this, Williams remains in prison and all of his appeals have been denied.
 He continues to maintain his innocence.
 In 2004, investigators reopened the cases of some of the Atlanta Child killer victims but the investigation was closed once again in 2006 after nothing new was found.